 Q. Can a Covered employee present the COWINS NEO information?

-A. Yes, as described in the Agreement, covered employees can assist COWINS with their NEO presentation.
+A. Yes, as described in the Partnership Agreement, covered employees who are designated as COWINS Representatives can assist COWINS with their NEO presentation.

 Q. Will COWINS be given personal contact information on covered employees?

-A. Yes.
-The Act requires the State to provide COWINS with the home address, personal and mobile phone numbers, and personal email address for each new covered employee who has not opted out> The purpose of thi is to assist COWINS in carrying out its obligations under the Act to represent covered employees.
+A. Yes, unless an employee opts out of having their personal contact information provided.
+The Act requires the State to provide COWINS with the home address, personal and mobile phone numbers, and personal email address for each new covered employee who has not opted out.
+The purpose of this is to assist COWINS in carrying out its obligations under the Act to represent covered employees.
 The Act requires COWINS to treat the information as confidential.
 COWINS may not release the information to any third party except for the purpose of carrying out the Certified Employee Organization’s duties under the Act.